hmeh/ocean-spring-syntax/README.md

 # ocean-spring-syntax theme

-If the ocean had spring it would look like this... maybe not.
+If the ocean had spring it would look like this... maybe not.This syntax theme is dark of course and full of bright colors Screenshot coming soon :)

 ![A screenshot of your theme](https://f.cloud.github.com/assets/69169/2289498/4c3cb0ec-a009-11e3-8dbd-077ee11741e5.gif)